fappel/xiliary/README.md

 Xiliary
 =======

-Auxiliary libraries for Eclipse, JUnit  and general Java development
+Auxiliary libraries for Eclipse, JUnit and Java development in general.